moderntribe/products-engineering/_posts/2018-03-26-service-provider.md

 ## tribe_singleton

-On Plugins most of the classes are sinlgetons that will initiallize some piece of functionality on WordPress, by setting some Assets and hooking some of it's methods to actions and filters.
+In Plugins most of the classes are singletons that will initialize some piece of functionality in WordPress, by setting some Assets and hooking some of its methods to actions and filters.

 **Register Singleton using Strings**
 ```php
 <?php
 tribe_singleton( 'aggregator.records', 'Tribe__Events__Aggregator__Records', array( 'hook' ) )
 ```
-On this example, we will create a new instance of `Tribe__Events__Aggregator__Records` when `tribe( 'aggregator.records' )` is called and call the method `hook` from that class.
+In this example, we will create a new instance of `Tribe__Events__Aggregator__Records` when `tribe( 'aggregator.records' )` is called and call the method `hook` the registered class.
 Note that `hook` will only be called once the `tribe()` is called.

 **Register Singleton with Setup methods**
 ```php
 <?php
 tribe_singleton( 'aggregator.records', 'Tribe__Events__Aggregator__Records', array( 'hook', 'assets' ) )
 ```
-On this example, we will call the methods `hook` and `assets` from that class.
+In this example, we will call the methods `hook` and `assets` from that class.
 Note that setup methods will only be called once the `tribe()` is called.

 **Register Singleton with instance of Class**